Filippo-Galli/PACS-challenges/challenge_2/README.md

 ### TODOs
 It may happen that there are comments in the code that begin with “TODO:”.
 It is a reminder for me to implement some features or to fix some bugs.

-### MatrixMarket format
-I used the MatrixMarket format to store the matrix.
-It is a simple format to store sparse matrices.
-The format is described [here](https://math.nist.gov/MatrixMarket/formats.html).
-My choice is that the index in the file aren't fixed.
-If my matrix is defined row-wise, the first index is the row while the second one is the column.
-If the matrix is defined column-wise, the first index is the column while the second one is the row.

 ### Test_matrix.mtx
 Very small matrix to see if the function *read_matrix_MM* read correctly the matrix.